How to Keep Students Motivated to Learn English

 Don’t just expect this motivation to appear out of the thin classroom air.
 Luckily, instructors have quite a few tricks up their sleeve to motivate students to learn.

 First, show the context where the target language could be used.
 For example, the language might be ‘polite requests’ and the where might be ‘the post office.’
 Do this at the start of the lesson.

 When you are executing the “Production” or “Activation” part of your lesson plan, encourage your students to use the target language to discuss their hobbies, emotions, and daily life.
-This will link the lesson to their personal lives and thus be more exciting, which will help foster their motivation.
-As you’ll realize at many a cocktail party—most people just love talking about themselves.
+When they link the lesson to their personal lives, they will be more enthusiastic to talk.
+As you’ll realize at many a cocktail party – most people just love talking about themselves.